ISA (NZ) 720 (Revised)

 Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (New Zealand) (ISAs (NZ)).
 Our responsibilities under those standards are further described in the Auditor’s Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board, as applicable to audits of financial statements of public interest entities.
+We have also fulfilled our other ethical responsibilities in accordance with Professional and Ethical Standard 1.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Other than in our capacity as auditor we have no relationship with, or interests in, the Company.